Empty-name/raspberry_tg_bot/readme.md

   - Show local IP address
   - Show system uptime
 - Admin commands:
-  - Add new user (by Telegram ID)
+  - Add new user (by Telegram username)
-  - Remove user
+  - Remove user (by Telegram username)
-  - Change user role
+  - Change user role (by Telegram username)
   - List all users
 - Access control: only whitelisted users can use the bot